Sibylle-R/it-support-homelab/README.md

 ### User creation
 Created a test domain user in ADUC to simulate common IT support tasks (account setup, password resets, group membership).

+### Group management

+Created a security group (IT-Support) and added the test user to it.
+This is how permissions are usually managed in Active Directory using groups instead of individual user accounts.

 ## What I learned so far
 - How important basic networking is for Active Directory
 - Why many support issues are actually user or permission related